Rice Farming Systems Advisor (Applied Research and Extension) AP 22-46

 Job Description: Download

-Purpose: The Rice Farming Systems Advisor will implement an innovative extension education and applied research program to address issues related to sustainably optimizing rice farming systems in Colusa and Yolo Counties.
+Purpose.
+The Rice Farming Systems Advisor will implement an effective extension education and applied research program to address issues related to sustainably optimizing rice farming systems in Colusa and Yolo Counties.

-This position offers the opportunity to address production issues and issues related to the interface between agriculture and natural ecosystems, especially regarding water.
-Some of the major challenges facing the rice industry include pest management, in particular introduced and emerging pests and increasing herbicide resistance; water management relative to crop production and weed control; water quality and conservation; and rising production costs.
+This position offers the opportunity to address production issues and matters relating to the interface between agriculture and natural ecosystems, especially regarding water.
+Some of the major challenges facing the rice industry include pest management, in particular introduced and emerging pests; increasing herbicide resistance; water management relative to crop production and weed control; water quality and conservation; and rising production costs.

-Counties of Responsibility: This position will be headquartered in the UCCE Colusa office, CA and also has activity in Yolo County.
-This is not a remote position.
+Counties of Responsibility.
+This position will be headquartered in the UCCE Colusa office, CA and also be active in Yolo County.

-Reporting Relationship: The CE Advisor serves under the administrative guidance of the University of California Cooperative Extension (UCCE) County Director of the UCCE Colusa County with input from the County Director of Yolo County.
+Reporting Relationship: The CE Advisor serves under the administrative guidance of the University of California Cooperative Extension (UCCE) County Director of the UCCE Colusa County with input from the UCCE Capital Corridor Director.

 Qualifications and Skills Required

 Education: A minimum of a Master’s degree in plant sciences, agronomy, pest management, or related field is required at the time of appointment.